LoreBene99/RT1_Assignment2/README.md

 The node also behaves like a PUBLISHER since it publish on the topic `/cmd_vel` the type message `cmd_vel geometry_msgs/Twist`, that regards the velocity of the robot, broken in its angular and linear parts (x,y,z).

-This is a flowchart to explain the robot's movements: ??????????????
-FLOWCHART

 ### User node

 The user node is very important since represents the interface of the user.
 Through the user node we can increase/decrease the velocity of the robot and reset its position by simple commands: